-▼ ▼ ▼ Definitions ▼ ▼ ▼
+▼ ▼ Definitions ▼ ▼ ▼

-Adult Drug Court: A specially designed criminal court calendar or docket, the purposes of which are to achieve a reduction in recidivism and substance abuse among substance abusing offenders and increase the offenders' likelihood of successful habilitation.
+Adult Drug Court: A criminal court calendar or docket designed to achieve a reduction in recidivism and substance use among participants and increase the participants' likelihood of successful rehabilitation.
 Interventions include early, continuous and intensive judicially supervised treatment, mandatory periodic drug testing, community supervision, and the use of appropriate sanctions, incentives, and habilitation services (Bureau of Justice Assistance, 2005).

-Advisory Board/Committee: A board/committee of criminal justice system partners established to review and periodically update procedural guidelines for treatment court operations including treatment court policies, procedures and forms.
+Advisory Board/Committee: A board/committee of criminal justice system stakeholders with policy making authority.
+This group periodically reviews and updates procedural guidelines for treatment court operations including treatment court policies and forms.
 The board/committee is responsible for monitoring all aspects of treatment court operations and making recommendations to the county board and administration.
-A county criminal justice coordinating council may serve as the treatment court advisory board (Standard 3).
+A county criminal justice coordinating council (CJCC) may serve as the treatment court advisory board (Standard 3).